“Crossing a higher rubicon

 “So what about that artist you’re carting around?”

 “Gold-plated pain in the ass.
 Still, I can’t ask her to pay.
-Guy can’t do a thing like that, right?”
+A regular guy can’t do a thing like that, right?”

-“Yeah, you’re regular aces, Herbert.
+“Yeah, you’re real aces, Herbert.
 But Utah, the San Francisco Gay Area with some feminist fatale—damn, where’s it all headed?”

 “C’mon, can I count on you?
-A little friendly backup, just in case.
+A little friendly cover—like maybe a Moneygram, if need be, just in case.
+And we’ll cover you right back.
 I mean, don’t leave me beholden to this one…”

 Sydney had bolted from the dented, duct-taped van as soon as we reached a foreign repair shop off State Street, screaming something awful about karmic kickbacks and paybacks.
 I offered the Oakland-bound contractor an obligatory fiver, but she wouldn’t hear of it, refusing to discuss the matter until after a decent breakfast, if at all.
 Before she could rescue her new custom Vuarnet sunglasses, the Raider faithful had fishtailed away, snow splattering us several short blocks from Temple Square.